Integrating Into Kentucky’s Education System Can Be A Challenge

 Hussein isn’t by myself on this enjoy: in view that 1994, extra than 29,000 refugees have been resettled in Kentucky, in line with Catholic Charities’ Kentucky Office for Refugees.
 But as refugees come into the country with little to no English capabilities and unique educational backgrounds, they face demanding situations integrating themselves into Kentucky’s education gadget.

 In Louisville, diverse resettlement businesses and community facilities offer services to refugee families on the way to help ease their transition.
-One of them is the Americana World Community Center, which offers after-faculty homework assistance and ESL (English as a Second Language) instructions.
+One is the Americana World Community Center, which offers after-faculty homework assistance and ESL (English as a Second Language) instructions.

 Americana after-college instructor and program coordinator Jasmine Wigginton stated the city’s instructional machine might not understand individualized problems for refugee college students.

-For older students, Wigginton stated many have trouble assembly grade degree standards.
+For older students, Wigginton stated, many have trouble assembly grade degree standards.

 “I suppose it became ultimate semester, and I took a chemistry magnificence, the trainer used to give examples the use of American stuff I don’t recognize approximately,” Hussein said.
-“And I have to ask my buddy to let me recognize what he’s speaking about because maybe it is something that I want to recognize.
+“And I have to ask my buddy to let me recognize what he’s speaking about because maybe it is something I want to recognize.
 However, I don’t realize approximately it.”